lukebouch/lukebouch.com/src/content/posts/camping-along-the-adt.md

 ![](https://static.lukebouch.com/posts/camping-along-the-adt/DSC08112-Enhanced-NR.jpg)

-Almost every trop we forget at least something and this time we forgot the oil for the griddle.
+Almost every trip we forget at least something and this time we forgot the oil for the griddle.
 We made do with the grease from the steaks and a few pieces of bacon we stole from breakfast.
 In the end though, our steak fajitas turned out amazing!
 Great work Carson and Levi!

 ![](https://static.lukebouch.com/posts/camping-along-the-adt/IMG_3956.jpg)